B.S. Accelerated Degree Program

 Accelerated programs and courses are only available to CPS students.

 The School of Continuing and Professional Studies offers an accelerated degree completion program of 60 credits for working professionals.
 The courses are offered in 8-week terms and focus on adult general education requirements, professional competencies, a choice of majors, and a limited choice of electives.
-Candidates for admission to this program must have previously earned 30 to 60 credits from accredited institutions.
+Candidates for admission to this program must have previously earned a minimum of 30 credits from accredited institutions.
 Candidates must demonstrate competency in writing, mathematics, information systems, humanities, history, science and social science.
 Students can accumulate credits toward their first 60 credits through existing university coursework, pre-approved transfer coursework, CLEP examination and prior-learning assessment.
-Extra credits in the competency plus elective portions will reduce the number of free electives at the end.
+Extra credits in the general requirements plus elective portions will reduce the number of free electives at the end.
 Candidates are required to complete an application and related materials, attend an individual interview and write a personal statement.
 Transcript evaluations are an integral part of this process.

 Program Learning Outcomes

 Students who graduate from the accelerated B.S. degree will be able to:

 - Integrate liberal arts and sciences concepts into Continuing and Professional Studies core courses, major area coursework and professional endeavors.

 - Successfully display, through a team project, their ability to resolve issues, propose solutions and make decisions with students trained in disciplines different from their own.

 - Find, evaluate and use information in order to conduct an in-depth analysis of an industry, organization or economic sector.

 - Successfully display, through a team project, their ability to resolve issues and propose solutions in a multiethnic environment.